swethakct/Drug-Prediction/README.md

 # Drug-Prediction
-The model prescribes the Drug to be consumed based on some features.
+The model prescribes the Drug to be consumed based on some features using Decision Tree.